 What happens if I need immediate help?

 Unfortunately I am not able to provide any out-of-hours or emergency cover.
 If you find yourself in an urgent situation, make a judgement about the prudence of waiting for a return call from your therapist verses contacting another service for support.
 If you find yourself starting to feel hopeless, find that you are taking risks or harming yourself (such as drinking excessively, taking too many prescribed medications, taking illegal substances, cutting yourself, behaving recklessly etc) or start to think about ending your life then please seek help from your GP or specialist practitioner as soon as possible.
 If it is outside normal working hours and you need urgent medical help and advice and it is not a life threatening situation you can consider dialing 111.
 If you or someone with you requires immediate medical attention you can attend your local Accident and Emergency department or dial 112 or 999.
 If you need support, you may also find the Samaritans (116 123, 24hours) or SANELine (0300 304 7000, 6pm-11pm) helpful.
-If you live in Kent or Medway and find yourself in urgent need of help, the 'live it well' website provides a clear summary of available free of charge services, who they may be appropriate for and how to get in touch.
+If you live in Kent or Medway and find yourself in urgent need of help, the KMPT website 'where do I go in a crisis' page and the KCC website 'get mental health help now' page provide a summary of available free of charge services, who they may be appropriate for and how to get in touch.

 When and where can I been seen?